DrDiss1/GeoHausForm/README.md

 You can find an example of this in: GeoHausForm/woocommerce/single-product/add-to-cart/variable.php

 Also note the custom code in the header and footer.
 The header creates a global variable to grab.
 The footer initiates the google maps api, and the javascript.

+As I mentioned, this was written to be used in a very specific scenario.
+If you find this, study it to figure out how the Google Maps API can work for you!